tsolakoua/cruxnotes/docs/strength.md

 | Face pull                       | Farmer walk               | Step up                     |
 |                                 | Glute bridge              | Pistol squat                |
 |                                 | Superman all fours        | Calf raises                 |

+!!!
+Informationn "Equipment needed"

+    - Pull-up bar
+    - Barbell with weight plates
+    - Flat bench (or a sturdy surface)
+    - Resistance bands (for face pulls, pallof press)
+    - Ab wheel or sliders (for core work)

+    **Nice to have**

+    - Dumbbells or kettlebells (for farmer walks, split squats, step-ups)
+    - Box or step (for step-ups, bulgarian split squats)
+    - Yoga mat (for floor exercises)